Behind the camera: Frank Fournier

 Taking the photo

-Frank Fournier was sent to cover the eruption and he set out to report on the disaster traveling by car for five hours and then walking for two and half hours before arriving on the scene.
+Frank Fournier was sent to cover the eruption and he set out to report on the disaster travelling by car for five hours and then walking for two and a half hours before arriving on the scene.
 He remembers that

 I reached the town of Ameroyo at dawn about three days after the explosion.
 I met a farmer who told me of this young girl who needed help.
 He took me to her, she was almost on her own at the time, just a few people around and some rescuers helping someone else a bit further away…

 I could hear people screaming for help and then silence -- an eerie silence.
 It was very haunting.
 There were a few helicopters, some that had been loaned by an oil company, trying to rescue people.